Chilly nights can’t stand up to this warming, healthy butternut squash chili!

 Toppings – We love a dollop of sour cream or Greek yogurt!
 Try a sprinkle of cilantro, some tortilla chips, cheddar cheese, avocados, jalapenos, pumpkin seeds, and a splash of fresh lime juice make the perfect toppings for butternut squash chili!
 Or make homemade croutons, naan bread for dipping, jalapeno or homemade cornbread.

-- Stove Top: Simmer this recipe in a dutch oven for Simmer all ingredients in a large pot on the stovetop until cooked through and the squash is tender, about 45-60 minutes.
+- Stove Top: Simmer all ingredients in a large pot on the stovetop until cooked through and the squash is tender, about 45-60 minutes.

 - Instant Pot: Cook onion & squash in a little butter using the saute function.
 Add the remaining ingredients, cover, & cook for 8 minutes on high pressure.
 Let naturally release for 5 minutes.

 Keep leftover chili covered in the refrigerator for up to 4 days.
 Reheat on the stovetop.
 Freeze portions in zippered bags for up to 8 weeks.

 - Easy Crock Pot Chili Recipe – so hearty & filling